|

 When diluted properly, a white vinegar solution is safe to use for cleaning.
 It might not kill all germs, so it should not always replace commercial chemical cleaners.

 We did not know all this about white vinegar at the time.
-We plan on purchasing this all-natural vinegar to use in the future.
+We plan on purchasing this all-natural vinegar for future use.

 What To Avoid

 Do not use harsh chemicals like nail polish remover or rough scrubbing materials like steel wool.
 You will damage the surface of your siding.
-Also, if using a pressure washer make sure you are doing it correctly.
+Also, if you are using a pressure washer, make sure you are doing it correctly.

 Recommended Supplies